Samagra-Development/docs/docs/Functional Specs Samiksha.md

 Define and serve in-app trigger based notifications to users to guide them through the user flow of the monitoring or mentoring activity

+*To design configurable data collections forms yourself refer to the [4.1 Configure School Visit Forms](#41-configure-school-visit-forms) section in this documentation.*

 ### 3.2 Configurable Mobile Application

 ![](https://media.giphy.com/media/H1SXR8BXc5cj6XFsxZ/giphy.gif)